cellphone4ET/crowd-control/README.md

 # Crowd Control

 An app for the introvert in all of us.
-User can use either geolocation or manually submit their location to find out where large crowds will be in their general area.
+Users can either search by geolocation or manually submit their location to find out where any large crowds will be in their general area.

 ## Motivation